Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 #### Fairplay persist DRM policy

-The use case of the `persist` license is for offline playback.
+A `persist` license is used for offline playback.

 Setting `licache` to `yes` or the `type` to `p` will generate a persisted license.
 Setting `licache` to `yes` will override any other `type` settings.